Oral Radiology Experts

 • Friendly and clear confirmation message

-• Offers a timeline to inform when they can expect an email response
+• Offers a timeline to inform users when they can expect a response, gaining confidence in the business

 User Testing